mlde/mlde/Principles.md

 ## Make each program lightweight and fast

 - design for low footprint on disk, memory and cpu
-- balance the usage of disk, disk, memory and cpu for efficiency
+- balance the usage of disk, memory and cpu for efficiency

 ## Use text-based configuration files

-- Use only human-readable and text-based configuration files
+- use only human-readable and text-based configuration files
-- The text-based configuriation files are decisive
+- the text-based configuriation files are decisive
-- Any gui-configuration-tools are based exclusively on the text-based configuration files
+- any gui-configuration-tools are based exclusively on the text-based configuration files

-### Use configuration levels
+### Get configuration

-Get configuration-values:

 1. compilation default
 2. global configuration-file in /etc/xdg/[program]/[program].conf